pb111/Data-Analysis-with-Pandas/README.md

 ### Aggregation functions with groupby

 An aggregation function returns a single aggregated value for each group.
 Once the group by object is created, several aggregation operations can be performed on the grouped data as follows:-

 apply aggregation function sum with groupby

 `df8.groupby('Gender').sum()`

 alternative way to apply aggregation function sum

 `df8.groupby('Gender').agg(np.sum)`

 Another way to see the size of each group is by applying the **size()** function as follows:-

 `df8_grouped = df8.groupby('Gender')`

 `print(df8_grouped.agg(np.size))`

 ### Applying multiple aggregation functions at once

 With grouped series, you can also pass a list or dict of functions to do aggregation with, and generate dataframe as output as follows:-

 `df8.groupby('Gender')['Purchase'].agg([np.sum, np.mean])`

-### Transformations
+### Transformation

 Transformation on a group or a column returns an object that is indexed the same size of that is being grouped.
 Thus, the transform should return a result that is the same size as that of a group chunk.

 `df9=df.copy()`

 `score = lambda x: (x - x.mean()) / x.std()*10`

 `print(df9.groupby('Gender')['Purchase'].transform(score).head(5))`

 ### Filtration

 Filtration filters the data on a defined criteria and returns the subset of data.
 The **filter()** function is used to filter the data.

 `df10=df.copy()`

 `df10.groupby('Gender').filter(lambda x: len(x) > 4)`